brevzin/cpp_proposals/1870_forwarding_range/forwarding-range.md

 This paper was presented in Rapperswil 2018, partially jointly with [@P0896R1], and as far as I can tell from the minutes, this subtlety was not discussed.

-## Why `ranges::begin()` on an rvalue?

-The design of _`forwarding-range`_ is based on the ability to invoke `ranges::begin()` on an rvalue.
-But what is the actual motivation of doing such a thing?
-Why would I want to forward a range into `begin()`?
-Even in contexts of algorithms taking `range`s by forwarding reference, we could just call `begin()` on the lvalue range that we get passed in.
-It's not like any iterator transformations are performed - we get the same iterator either way (and the cases in which we would _not_ get the same iterator are errors, such types would fail the expression-equivalence requirement).

-The machinery for `ranges::begin()` being invocable on an rvalue is entirely driven by the desire to detect iterator validity exceeding range lifetime.

 ## Issues with overloading

 In [@stl2.592], Eric Niebler points out that the current wording has the non-member `begin()` and `end()` for `subrange` taking it by rvalue reference instead of by value, meaning that `const subrange` doesn't count as a _`forwarding-range`_.
 But there is a potentially broader problem, which is that overload resolution will consider the `begin()` and `end()` functions for `subrange` even in contexts where they would be a worse match than the poison pill (i.e. they would involve conversions), and some of those contexts could lead to hard instantiation errors.
 So Eric suggests that the overload should be: